Katherine Fuh, MD, PhD

-Director of Basic and Translational Research, Division of Gynecologic Oncology
+Director of Translational and Basic Research, Division of Gynecologic Oncology

+Katherine Fuh, MD, PhD is an Associate Professor and the Joh A. Kerner Chair in Gynecologic Oncology in the Department of Obstetrics and Gynecology at University of California, San Francisco.
+She is the Director of Translational and Basic Research for the Division of Gynecologic Oncology.
+She returns to UCSF in 2022 after 9 years on faculty at Washington University in St. Louis.
 She graduated from Johns Hopkins University and obtained her M.D. at Georgetown University School of Medicine.
-She then completed her residency in obstetrics and gynecology at Stanford University and then entered the combined Gynecologic Oncology fellowship program at University of California/San Francisco (UCSF) and Stanford.
-She is a graduate of the ARTS (Advanced Residency Training at Stanford) program.
+She then completed her residency in obstetrics and gynecology at Stanford University and then entered the combined Gynecologic Oncology fellowship program at University of California, San Francisco (UCSF) and Stanford.
+She is also a graduate of the ARTS (Advanced Residency Training at Stanford) program.
 During this time, she combined clinical fellowship with advanced research training to complete a PhD degree in Cancer Biology at Stanford University.
 She was also a NIH-supported Reproductive Scientist Development Program (RSDP) Scholar.
-Dr. Fuh’s research on ovarian cancer has been funded by the National Cancer Institute (NCI), American Cancer Society (ACS), Mary Kay Foundation, Foundation for Women’s Cancer (FWC), American Board of Obstetrics and Gynecology (ABOG), and Gynecologic Oncology Group (GOG) Foundation.
-She serves on study sections for the NCI and Department of Defense Ovarian Cancer Research Program.